robbchar/corefx/Contributing.md

 The general rule we follow is "use Visual Studio defaults".

-1. We use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line
+1. We use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line.
-2. We use four spaces of indentation (no tabs)
+2. We use four spaces of indentation (no tabs).
-3. We use "_camelCase" private members and use "readonly" where possible
+3. We use "_camelCase" private members and use "readonly" where possible.
-4. We avoid `this.` unless absolutely necessary
+4. We avoid `this.` unless absolutely necessary.
 5. We always specify the visibility, even if it's the default (i.e.
-   `private string _foo` not `string _foo`)
+   `private string _foo` not `string _foo`).
-6. Namespace imports should be specified at the top of the file, *outside* of `namespace` declarations and should be sorted alphabetically, with `System.` namespaces at the top and blank lines between different top level groups
+6. Namespace imports should be specified at the top of the file, *outside* of `namespace` declarations and should be sorted alphabetically, with `System.` namespaces at the top and blank lines between different top level groups.

 ### Example File: